malaknasser812/Real_Time_Vital_sign_Monitoring/README.md

 # SBME_DSP_SignalViewer
 ## **Introduction** :-
-A **PyQt** application used as a **Signal Viewer** program provided with a user-friendly interface to visualize and analyze signals and to be able to navigate through various signals, find significant information about each one and even tweak them to your desired outcome.
+This PyQt-powered application serves as a **real-time vital sign monitoring system**.
+It features a polished user interface that offers an intuitive platform for visualizing and analyzing vital signals.
+This tool empowers users to effortlessly navigate through a diverse array of signals, extracting pertinent information from each, and even provides the flexibility to fine-tune them to precise specifications, delivering a tailored and insightful outcome.
 ## Features :-
-- Play and display signals in real-time.
+- Real-Time Playback: Seamlessly play and display signals in real-time for immediate insights.
-- Playback controls for play, pause, and zoom functionalities.
+- Playback Controls: Enjoy comprehensive playback controls, including play, pause, and zoom functionalities, enhancing signal examination.
-- Customize signal name and color for better visualization.
+- Customization Options: Personalize signal names and colors to optimize visualization and analysis.
-- Move signals between two viewers and hide one or more of them.
+- Signal Management: Effortlessly move signals between viewers and selectively hide them for focused examination.
-- Generate reports containing statistical measures for analyzed signals.
+- Statistical Reports: Generate comprehensive reports with statistical measures for in-depth signal analysis.
-- Link viewers for synchronized playback and analysis.
+- Viewer Synchronization: Link viewers for synchronized playback and simultaneous analysis, ensuring coherence in observations.
-- Take snapshots of your signal views for documentation or sharing.
+- Snapshot Capture: Capture snapshots of signal views for documentation or easy sharing.
-- Speed up and down the signals as desired.
+- Dynamic Speed Control: Adjust signal playback speed to suit your specific requirements, facilitating precise examination.
 ## Installation
 1. Clone the repository
 ```sh